mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 *LanguageB* wants to define a new type system rule for *ConceptA* inside *LanguageA*.

-- To *LanguageB.typesystem*, add dependency to *LanguageA.structure*.
+- To *LanguageB.typesystem*, add a dependency to *LanguageA.structure*.
   Even if MPS complains about the dependency being "out of scope," click *ok*.
 - MPS automatically adds a dependency from *LanguageB* to *LanguageA*.
 - Make sure the dependency from *LanguageB*to *LanguageA* has *Extends Scope*.